 Scottish Borders Council has steadily improved since our last Best Value audit in 2010 and has made some good progress as it continues to transform the way it delivers services.
-Working with other organisations will be key to the council achieving its ambitions for further changes.
+Working with other organisations will be key to it achieving its ambitions.

 Stirling Council services mostly perform well, and the council manages its resources effectively.
-It needs to improve how it manages and reports on its performance in relation to its strategic plans and priorities.
-The council and its partners need to produce 'locality plans' to help improve outcomes for its most disadvantaged areas.
+It needs to improve how it manages and reports on its progress with its strategic plans and priorities.
+The council and its partners need to produce 'locality plans' to improve outcomes for people in its most disadvantaged areas.

-The Highland Council has had a poor record of delivering on savings and the performance of many services including education has declined.
-The council must increase its pace of change and get better at evaluating and reporting on its own performance.
+The Highland Council has a poor record of delivering on savings and the performance of many services including education has declined.
+It must increase its pace of change and get better at reporting on its own performance.
 With difficult decisions to make, it is essential that councillors continue to work together constructively and involve staff and local communities.

 Our annual audit work in councils and other local government bodies is a major part of our work.
 The annual audit looks at more than financial accounts.
-It also considers wider aspects including governance, financial management and, in the case of councils, progress with the duty of Best Value.
+It considers wider aspects including governance, financial management and, in the case of councils, progress with the duty of Best Value.

-We think that our long-standing Best Value audit work in councils helps drive improvement.
-We monitor progress against our previous BVAR recommendations through our annual audit work in councils.
-Exhibit 3 summarises the progress made in those councils subject to BVAR reports in 2018/19, the third year of our five-year cycle of auditing Best Value across all councils.
-This shows that councils are responding well to our findings and to the recommendations in these reports.
-In time, we expect councils to be able to demonstrate the benefits of the actions being taken through their performance reporting.
-Progress made by those councils we reported in the first two years of the schedule have also been reported in last year's annual audit reports.
+Our Best Value audit work in councils is long-standing and we aim for it to help drive improvement.
+Our annual audit reports report on councils' progress with their duty of Best Value including progress with any actions arising from a previous BVAR.
+Exhibit 3 summarises the progress made in councils subject to BVAR reports in 2018/19, the third year of our five-year cycle of auditing Best Value across all councils.
+It shows that councils are responding well to our findings and to the auditors' recommendations in these reports.

+Exhibit 3

-Exhibit 3 Progress against 2018/19 BVARs
+Progress in councils subject to 2018/19 BVARs